Locations:

 How are voice disorders diagnosed?

-Your primary healthcare provider may diagnose a voice disorder, or they may refer you to a speech-language pathologist or laryngologist (a doctor who specializes in disorders of the voice box).
-They perform a thorough physical exam and evaluate your symptoms and medical history.
-Your healthcare provider may ask you questions about how your voice challenges are affecting your life at home, work or school.
+Your primary healthcare provider may diagnose a voice disorder.
+They may refer you to a speech-language pathologist (SLP) or laryngologist (an ear, nose and throat doctor who specializes in voice box disorders).
+They’ll ask questions about your symptoms and medical history.
+Your provider may also ask about how your voice challenges are affecting your life at home, work or school.

-Your healthcare provider will look very closely at your face, head, neck and throat while you perform speaking or breathing exercises.
-Report any physical symptoms you feel during these exercises.
-Tell them if you have pain, scratchiness or difficulty breathing.
+Report any symptoms you feel during these exercises.
+Tell your provider if you have pain, scratchiness or difficulty breathing.

 Advertisement